Advisory and Advocacy Services

 The Advisory team also gathers feedback from consumers and family/whanau at various times.
 This may involve written or telephone surveys, a Consumer and Family Advisory Committee, and occasionally focus groups around specific services.
 Obtaining this feedback is essential to giving the management team a true reflection of the perceptions of those interacting with our services.

-The Health and Disability Commission's national advocacy service is located in the Gardens Block, on the opposite side of the road from the Kensington centre at the extreme west end of the hospital campus.
+The Health and Disability Commission's national advocacy service is available by appointment.
 This service provides free advocacy and support for service users or their family/whanau, and helps to ensure that their rights are being respected by their health provider.

 The Mental Health District Inspector is a statutory appointment pursuant to the Mental Health (Compulsory Assessment of Treatment) Act.
 The District Inspector has certain statutory functions which includes attendances on people who have become subject to compulsory treatment under the Act.
 The District Inspector also has power to investigate complaints of breaches of rights under the Act and to enquire into any breach of the Act or regulations as the District Inspector thinks fit.